-Studies pertinent to AB 1534 examine primary care services provided by non-PCP HIV specialist as compared to those provided by a PCP.
-As in the literature review for AB 2372, there were no studies that specifically address the effectiveness of primary care services for HIV patients provided by any HIV specialists, as defined in the bill language, compared to a PCP.
+Studies pertinent to AB 993 examine primary care services provided by non-PCP HIV specialists as compared to those provided by a PCP.
+As in the previous literature review, CHBRP found no studies that specifically address the effectiveness of primary care services for HIV patients provided by any HIV specialists.

 While some studies may refer to HIV specialists, it is hard to disentangle the term HIV specialist, HIV provider, HIV primary care physician, and infectious disease physician.
 HIV disease does not fall under the range of any one medical specialty.
 Physicians trained in internal medicine, family medicine, and other medical subspecialties join infectious disease specialists as HIV experts.
 Additionally, as defined in the bill language, physician assistants and nurse practitioners are able to obtain HIV specialist recognition.
-The studies do not necessarily reflect experience related to the kinds and experience of providers that might practice in CA currently or as a result of AB 1534.
+The studies do not necessarily reflect experience related to the kinds and experience of providers that might practice in California currently or as a result of AB 993.